Walter White (Breaking Bad): Background

 When Walter was six years old, his father died of Huntington's disease.
 He studied chemistry at the California Institute of Technology and, after graduate school, worked as a researcher at Sandia National Laboratory.
 There he conducted research on proton radiography that helped a team win a Nobel Prize in Chemistry in 1985.
 Using some of the prize money, Walter then founded the firm Gray Matter Technologies with Elliott Schwartz (Adam Godley), his former classmate and close friend.
 Around this time, Walter began a relationship with his lab assistant, Gretchen (Jessica Hecht), who soon after became a partner at Gray Matter.
 However, after a disastrous Independence Day party, where they had intended to announce their engagement, Walter instead left both Gretchen and Gray Matter Technologies, selling his financial interest in the company for US$5,000.
 Gretchen and Elliott later married and made billions, much of it from Walter's research.
 Though they remain friendly, Walter secretly resents both Gretchen and Elliott for profiting from his work.

 At the age of 50, Walter works as a high school chemistry teacher in Albuquerque, New Mexico, providing instruction to uninterested and disrespectful students.
 Walter has a second job at a local car wash to supplement his income, which proves to be particularly humiliating when he has to clean the cars of his own students.
-Walter and his wife, Skyler (Anna Gunn), have a teenage son named Walter Jr. (RJ Mitte), who has cerebral palsy.
+Walter and his wife, Skyler, have a teenage son named Walter Jr., who has cerebral palsy.
 Skyler is also pregnant with their second child, Holly, who is born at the end of season two.
-Walt's other family includes Skyler's sister, Marie Schrader (Betsy Brandt); her husband, Hank (Dean Norris), who is an agent within the Drug Enforcement Administration; and his mother, who is never seen.
+Walt's other family includes Skyler's sister, Marie Schrader (Betsy Brandt); her husband, Hank, who is an agent within the Drug Enforcement Administration; and his mother, who is never seen.